ericvprice/rubric/README.md

 ## Logging

 The engines accept an optional `Microsoft.Extensions.Logging.Abstractions.ILogger` instance and will output trace statements as they execute user code.
-Engines will set context information in the logger about the execution status.
-You can access this logger via the context in your rules.
+Engines will set context information in the logger about the execution status, including information about executions, rules, and objects being processed.
+This logger can be accessed via the context in rule implementations.

 ## License